EMDK/docs/3.1UP1/source/api/ScanAndPairConfig-ScanInfo.md

 #ScanAndPairConfig.ScanInfo

 This class is used by the ScanAndPairTool class.
+Specifies the scanning related information.
+ The settings provided through this class are used for scanning the barcode.
+It also exposes the scanned data.
+NOTE: The maximum allowed length of the barcode that can be scanned is 123 characters.